 |Your team usually does not get much visibility on the analysis performed by the outsourced service.
 You typically don’t know which tools or techniques were used to reach the verdict your provider gives you.|

 To overcome these challenges, there must be a change in our approach.
-Times have changed and the traditional IR process is outdated.
+Times have changed and the traditional incident response process is outdated.
+Custom-built incident response playbooks are costly to build, difficult to maintain, and effective when they connect a stack of third-party tools.

-Tierless Automated SecOps comes to show how we can transition from being reactive, to proactive.
-From being dependent on the alerts and events to gaining independence and changing how we operate in order to adapt to the current climate.
+Automated SecOps comes to show how we can transition from being reactive, to proactive.
+From being dependent on the alerts, events, and manual interaction at every step, to gaining independence and changing how we operate in order to adapt to the current climate.

 - Scalability – Automation is almost immune to scale changes.
 If up until now alert/incident growth resulted in additional hiring and training, with a set of automatic tools or tasks the configuration almost never changes.
 10 alerts would get the same treatment as 1000.